macadminsdotorg/codeofconduct/README.md

 Harassment includes, but is not limited to:

-* Offensive and/or unwelcome comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or preferred technological ecosystem.
+* Offensive and/or unwelcome comments and behaviors related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or preferred technological ecosystem.
 * Sexual images in public spaces
 * Deliberate intimidation, stalking, or following
 * Harassing photography or recording